Michigan Department of State: Department Services Administration

 The Department Services Administration (DSA) provides coordination and support to the agency in the areas of administration, finance, technology, project management, human resources, employee development, and occupancy management.
 The DSA includes the Office of Technology and Project Services, the Office of Human Resources, the Office of Occupancy Services, the Accounting Services Division, the Budget Services Division, and the department's Business Application Modernization initiative.

 Legal and Regulatory Services Administration

 The Legal and Regulatory Services Administration (LRSA) is divided into the Bureau of Information Security, the Bureau of Regulatory Services, and the Legal Policy and Procedures Section.
 The LRSA provides research and counsel to the secretary of state on statutes and rules administered.

-Election and officeholders
+Secretary of state

 The secretary of state is elected for a four-year term, concurrent with that of the governor.
 Candidates are nominated at partisan conventions.
 Under an amendment to the state Constitution which was passed in 1992, the secretary of state is restricted to two four-year terms in that office.

+Under the original 1835 Michigan Constitution, the secretary of state was established as an appointed position.
+They were appointed by the governor with the consent of the state senate.
+Under the 1850 Michigan Constitution, the secretary of state became an elected position.
+Secretaries of state were elected to serve two year terms under this constitution.
+Under the current 1963 state constitution, the terms of secretaries of state were extended to four years.

 The secretary of state receives the courtesy title of The Honorable for life.